 Larry is a past president of Dallas Camera Club, a member of Plano Photography Club and a member of the Heard Nature Photographers Club.
 He has won numerous awards from those clubs.

-Larry was born and raised in Utah and later moved to Texas to attend the UT Health Science Center in San Antonio.
-While there, he joined the Woodlawn Camera Club, now the Greater San Antonio Camera Club, and since then has been actively involved in club photography.
+Larry was born and raised in Utah and later moved to San Antonio, where he joined the Woodlawn Camera Club, now the Greater San Antonio Camera Club.

 September 2022: Kipp Baker

 Kipp has been making serious photographs for himself and others since the early 70’s.
 The work involves photography as a language – not just a documentary medium.

 As a professional – and an artist – he’s captured images with everything from digital technology to pinhole and disposable cameras to instant Polaroid SX-70s, standard 35mm and medium formats all the way to the 8×10 film format behemoths.

 October 2022: Mike Brooks